code-ninja/in-60-seconds/PITCHME.md

 ---

-## Here's a few examples of how we can practice empathy in our workplace:
+## Here's a few examples of how we can practice empathy in our workplace

 ---

-## Keep the users in mind
+## Keep the end users in mind
+@ul[spaced text-white]
-#### They will be the ones using our software, so the UI/UX must be for their benefit
+#### They will be the ones using our software, so the user interface and experience must be for their benefit
+@ulend

 ---